-- While you are taking this medicine, you might be asked to have regular blood tests (blood cell counts and liver function tests) to evaluate the medicine's effectiveness and to monitor your response to the medicine.
-Keep all appointments with your health care provider and the laboratory.
+- While you are taking this medicine, you might be asked to have regular blood tests (blood cell counts and liver function tests) to evaluate the medicine's effectiveness and to keep an eye on your response to the medicine.
+Keep all appointments with your healthcare provider and the laboratory.

 - Your healthcare provider might reduce or even stop azathioprine when you are being treated for certain infections.
-This allows your body to effectively fight the infection.
+This allows your body to effectively fight the infections.

 - Be sure you always have enough medicine on hand.
 Check your supply before holidays or other occasions when you might be unable to fill your prescription.

 - Check to make sure there are no interactions with other medicines you take.
-A pharmacist can usually assist with this.
-ACE inhibitors are specifically contraindicated with azathioprine as they might reduce the white blood cell count.
+A pharmacist can assist with this.
+ACE inhibitors are specifically not recommended to take with azathioprine as they might reduce the white blood cell count.

 What are the possible side effects of azathioprine (Imuran®)?

-This medicine is generally well-tolerated.
+Most people handle this medicine very well.
 It is important to remember that not everyone experiences all of these side effects.
-Even though some of the side effects could be serious, remember that precautions will be taken to detect these side effects and treat them before they become harmful.
+Even though some of the side effects could be serious, remember that precautions will be taken to detect and treat them before they become harmful.
 You should call your healthcare provider if any of the following reactions occur:

 - Increased stomach irritation, abdominal pain.